 tarting your project with a design system is a great way to save time and move quickly towards a finished design.
-With reusable components, colors, and character styles; we can make changes at any point in our design process that will update across the entire design.
+With reusable components, colours and character styles; we can make changes at any point in our design process that will update across the entire design.

 You can take advantage of design systems in both Sketch and Adobe XD, but because of the unique paradigms of each platform, the system performs differently in some areas.
 In this article, we’re going to cover some of the reasons you might want to migrate your design system to XD and what steps you can take to make sure your newly migrated design system is geared up and ready to go.